MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/grafana-plugin.md

 ### Use exemplars with Azure

-In Grafana 11, exemplars can link directly to trace data in Application Insights.
+In Grafana 11, [exemplars](https://grafana.com/docs/mimir/latest/manage/use-exemplars/about-exemplars/) can link directly to trace data in Application Insights.
 This integration allows you to connect Prometheus metric data with detailed traces, providing a more comprehensive view of system performance and behavior.
+For more information about the trace view in Grafana, see [Traces in Explore](https://grafana.com/docs/grafana/latest/explore/trace-integration/#traces-in-explore).

 <!-- NOTES
 Grafana supports a concept of linking between Prometheus metric data sources and trace data sources called exemplars.